CrochetFeve0251/psr2-plugin/wiki/general/migrating.md

 Then inside the file `composer.json` we need to add the library `wp-launchpad/core` inside the list `extra.strauss.packages`.

-On this is done we can install the library again using `composer i` and the code from the core should then be present inside the `vendor-prefixed`.
+On this is done we can install the library again using `composer i` and the code of the core should then be present inside the `vendor-prefixed`.

 Once this is done the next step is to create the configurations from the plugin.
 For that we need to create a `configs` folder with two files `configs/providers.php` and `configs/providers.php`.